Core Concepts

 - Agent operations arrive as spans.

-- Related spans form completed traces.
+- Related spans form completed traces, and related traces group into sessions.

 - Annotations, flaggers, evaluations, and custom checks create scores on traces.